rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 ### Autoscale specific client side integration factors and considerations

-If you are using an autoscale setup environment, you approach to develop client-side integration solutions will be different than single server solutions.
+If you are using an autoscale setup environment, you approach to develop client-side integration solutions will be different than single-server solutions.

 **Always use Stream Manager**